 LIAO PING, MD, Ph.D.

-As time is critical for stroke treatment, recognising the signs of a stroke can save a life.
-Use the letters in "fast" to spot stroke signs and know when to call 995 in Singapore: Face drooping, Arm weakness, Speech difficulty, Time to call 995.
+As time is critical for stroke treatment, recognizing the signs of a stroke can save a life.
+Use the letters in "FAST" to spot stroke signs and know when to call ambulance: Face drooping, Arm weakness, Speech difficulty, Time to call 995 (Singapore).

 Selected Publications (* joint first author, † corresponding author)

 Subcribe to our mailing list to get the updates to your email inbox...

 Best viewed on IE 11, Firefox 27, Chrome 22, and Safari 7 and above.